haveyoumetmiz/DriveSync/README.md

-# Innovative Control System for Racing Game Using Real-Life Object Detection
+# DriveSync

 ## Overview
 This project introduces a unique control mechanism for a racing game developed in Unity.
-Instead of relying on traditional input methods like WASD keys or controllers, the game uses real-life object detection to enable intuitive controls.
-By leveraging OpenCV for computer vision, players can use a circular object (e.g., a plate) to steer their car, creating an immersive and innovative gaming experience that bridges the physical and digital worlds.
+Instead of relying on traditional input methods like WASD keys or controllers, the game uses real-time hand tracking to enable intuitive controls.
+By leveraging OpenCV for camera input and Mediapipe for hand landmark detection, players can use hand gestures to steer their car, creating an immersive and innovative gaming experience that bridges the physical and digital worlds.

 ---

 ## Features
-- **Object Detection with OpenCV:** The system detects and tracks a circular object using a webcam.
+- **Hand Tracking with Mediapipe:** Detects and tracks hand landmarks using a webcam.
-- **Real-Time Steering:** The rotation of the object determines the car's steering direction in the game.
+- **Real-Time Steering:** The hand’s position and gestures determine the car’s steering behavior in the game.
-  - Clockwise rotation: Steer right.
+  - Hand on the right: Steer right.
-  - Counterclockwise rotation: Steer left.
+  - Hand on the left: Steer left.
+  - Open palm: Accelerate.
+  - Closed fist: Brake.
-- **Immersive Gameplay:** Merges physical movements with virtual controls for a unique experience.
+- **Immersive Gameplay:** Merges physical hand movements with virtual controls for a unique experience.
 - **Cross-Platform Support:** Built with Unity for easy deployment across multiple platforms.

 ---

 ## Technology Stack
 - **Unity:** Game development platform for creating and managing the racing game.
-- **OpenCV:** Library for computer vision tasks, used for object detection and tracking.
+- **OpenCV:** Library for accessing the webcam feed.
+- **Mediapipe:** Framework for detecting hand landmarks and tracking gestures.
 - **C#:** Programming language used for scripting within Unity.
-- **Webcam:** Captures real-time video feed for detecting the circular object.
+- **Webcam:** Captures real-time video feed for detecting hand gestures.

 ---

 ## How It Works
 1. **Setup and Calibration:**
    - The game initializes by capturing input from the webcam.
-   - OpenCV processes the video feed to identify a circular object (e.g., a plate).
+   - OpenCV processes the video feed, and Mediapipe detects hand landmarks in real time.

-2. **Object Detection:**
+2. **Hand Landmark Detection:**
-   - OpenCV detects the position and orientation of the circular object in real-time.
+   - Mediapipe tracks the hand’s position, recognizing key landmarks and gestures.

 3. **Input Mapping:**
-   - The rotation of the object is mapped to the car's steering behavior:
+   - Hand gestures are mapped to the car’s control behavior:
-     - Clockwise rotation moves the car to the right.
+     - Hand on the right moves the car to the right.
-     - Counterclockwise rotation moves the car to the left.
+     - Hand on the left moves the car to the left.
+     - Open palm accelerates the car.
+     - Closed fist applies the brake.

 4. **Gameplay:**
-   - Players can steer the car in the racing game by simply rotating the circular object, offering an engaging and interactive gaming experience.
+   - Players can control the car using intuitive hand movements, offering an engaging and interactive gaming experience.

 ---